dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 ===========

-The *METreformat* module is used to reformat MET point_stat .stat files into a format that can be read by METplotpy.
-The reformatted data contains additional columns:
+The *METreformat* module is used to reformat MET .stat files (from the point_stat, grid_stat, or ensemble_stat tools) into a format that can be read by METplotpy.
+The reformatted data contains additional columns, based on the type of plot.
+For line, bar, box, contour, performance diagram, revision box, revision series, and taylor diagram plots, the .stat data contains additional columns:

 Two columns for statistics